|CCA||Copper clad aluminum|

 resizing.
 Resizing a wire drawing die consists of enlarging the hole size. depending on the required increase in diameter this can be done through either repolishing or recutting.
 Learn more about Esteves refurbishing services here>

 roller die.
 Roller dies are typically used to reduce large-size rods.
+They can be used to make round as well as shaped wire.
+Roller dies turn like wheels as the wire is pulled between them and is generally a slower process than wire drawing using conventional dies.
 They can be an alternative to drawing dies, although wire drawing dies offers much better dimensional control of the wire diameter as the wear of a drawing die only changes its cross-sectional area.
 Wire rolling forces can cause the gap between the rolls to change resulting in the rod or wire to change its shape.
-Wire forming using drawing dies allows for diameters all the way down to 7 μm (.00027”) and a requires lower capital equipment cost than using roller dies.
+Wire forming using drawing dies allows for diameters all the way down to .00027” (7μm) and a requires lower capital equipment cost than using roller dies.
+Learn more here>

 shape back.
 See preferred term exit cone.

 size sequence.
-A size sequence is a set of wire drawing dies that are matched to a wire drawing machine (and wire material alloy) and take the incoming wire in several steps down to the required final diameter of a wire drawing machine.
+A size sequence (sometimes called draft) is a string of wire drawing dies sized to match the wire drawing slip type machine’s mechanical elongation.
+In the case of zero-slip machines the size sequence ideally is designed to maintain a consistent temperature at each die step while also considering the wire alloy’s limitations for area reduction at each die step.
+The size sequence is used to reduce the incoming wire in several steps down to the required final diameter.
 Learn more about Esteves drawing die strings and sets here>

 SSCD die.
 SSCD dies are wire drawing dies with a synthetic single crystal diamond blank inside.
 Also called synthetic mono crystal diamond, and also abbreviated as SMCD or MCD.
 SSCD blanks are man-made diamonds manufactured under controlled conditions and are free from inclusions and cracks.
-These tightly controlled quality aspects lead to predictable and constant die performance.
-SSCD dies are typically avialabe up to a hole size of 2.15mm (.0840”).
+These tightly controlled quality aspects lead to predictable and consistent die performance.
+SSCD dies are typically available up to a hole size of .0840” (2.15mm).
 Compare with ND die, PCD die, and TC die.
 Learn more about synthetic single crystal diamond dies here>

 strain.
 The unit of change in wire size due to force.
 Also known as nominal strain.